We promote knowledge and support interdisciplinary academic research on Mediterranean issues, attracting talent and generating reflection

-In the academic year 2020 – 2021, the Aula Mediterrània Interuniversity Programme celebrates its seventh edition in a completely online format due to the covid-19 pandemic.
+In the academic year 2021 – 2022, the Aula Mediterrània Interuniversity Programme celebrates its eighth edition combining on-site and online conferences due to the covid-19 pandemic.

-To the topics that the programme usually deals with in previous editions, among them, migration and border management, transnationalism, economic cooperation in the Mediterranean, the role of the army in Egypt, European policy towards Arab countries or the jihadism, other more novel or less approached are added such as the conflict in Palestine from the perspective of the solution of one State, the strategic role of ports in the Mediterranean, the literature of minorities in Egypt, queer activism in Palestine or the climate change in the Middle East.
-Likewise, there is a dedicated session, the inaugural one, to the 25 anniversary of the Barcelona Process that takes place in 2020.
+To the topics that the programme usually deals with in previous editions, among them, migration and border management, transnationalism, economic cooperation in the Mediterranean, climate change, European policy towards Arab countries or the jihadism, other more novel or less approached are added such as Iran’s new foreign policy, politics of maritime infrastructures across the Mediterranean, the impact of Brexit on the role of Gibraltar or the relation between rap, dissidence and the Arab women.

 All sessions are open access.
 If you want a certificate of attendance, you must enroll in the program by filling out the form below.

 Buying Morocco’s collaboration in migration containment?
 Complicating the use of aid in border control cooperation

 This article analyses how local and national authorities respond differently to aid budgets related to migration depending on how they fit their national and domestic political priorities, showcasing responses ranging from collaboration to outright h...6 September 2022

 Pushbacks and dispersal as technologies of migration displacement

 In this article, the author rethinks the notion of displacement by considering dispersal and pushbacks as key spatial governmental tactics of migration governmentality that nowadays are used in a widespread way across Europe.2 September 2022